mafiaboy1994/web-app-regional-vnet-pe-sql-storage/README.md

 ### Overview

 This solution deploys a Windows Azure App Services web app into a subnet using regional virtual network integration.
 An Azure SQL DB and a storage account are also created, each with its own private link and private DNS resources to allow access from the web app over a private address space.
-Firewall rules are added to the storage account to prevent public access & the Azure SQL Server is configured to disallow public traffic.
+Network Security Groups are also deployed for each subnet and linked.Firewall rules are added to the storage account to prevent public access & the Azure SQL Server is configured to disallow public traffic.
 A dns record is created in each zone for the Azure SQL Server and storage account.

 The following resources are deployed as part of this solution